delftswa/delftswa.github.io/chapter/D5-draft.md

 but it can also hold the project back too much because effectively it needs to support twice as much.

 ###Metrics
-We researched a number of metrics and questions with regard to the Goal that Play is an attractive we developing framework.
+We researched a number of metrics and questions with regard to the Goal that Play is an attractive and developing framework.
 This is done by formulating a number of questions.
 First of all we found that there is job availability, but this is a lot less compared to Spring MVC knowledge.
 ![Work diagram](job.png)